 After 22 seasons, Larry Goetz is unwillingly 'retired' as a National League umpire by Warren Giles.
 The discharged arbitrator had been critical of the Senior Circuit because of the league's refusal to include umps in the players' pension fund.

 The American League proposes an expansion to nine teams in both leagues with interleague play.
 If the National League agrees, the Junior Circuit will delay its plans for a Los Angeles franchise.

-Frank Robinson becomes the first Reds' player in 21 years to win the National League MVP award since first baseman Frank McCormick was selected after the 1940 season.
+Frank Robinson becomes the first Reds' player to win the National League MVP award since first baseman Frank McCormick was selected after the 1940 season.
 The 26 year-old right fielder gets all of the writers' 15 first place-votes, easily outpointing Orlando Cepeda, 219-117.

 Rod Carew (.292, 8, 51) wins the American League Rookie of the Year Award.
 Receiving 19 of 20 first place votes, the Twins' second baseman easily outdistances Reggie Smith of the Red Sox.

 Johnny Bench, who kept his freshman status by missing the final three games of the 1967 season due to a hand injury, is named the National League's Rookie of the Year by the narrowest of margins.
 The 20 year-old Reds' catcher edges Mets' southpaw Jerry Koosman for the award when Chicago American veteran scribe Jim Enright splits his choice because he "couldn't vote for one and ignore the other".